JohnMLarkin/XBeeAPIParser/README.md

 # XBeeAPIParser
-Library to interface to XBee 802.15.4 using API mode
+Mbed library to interface to XBee 802.15.4 using API mode